 A successful chef learns through training and experience how to cook multiple dishes and cook them all well.
-An experienced review manager understands how to plan the right workflow for each unique review project.
+An experienced review manager understands how to plan the proper workflow for each unique review project.
 They both understand what “done” looks like for their respective disciplines.

 The End Defines the Beginning

-- Presentation: What types of documents are most likely to be used in depositions, hearings and trials that will help or hurt our case?
+- Presentation: What types of documents are most likely to be used in depositions, hearings, and trials that will help or hurt our case?
 How will they be used?
 Can we capture certain information (such as “hot” document identification or issue coding) during a responsiveness review that will facilitate downstream activities such as depo prep?

 The Project Management Triple Constraint

-Experienced review managers also understand the project management triple constraint where all projects are carried out under three specific constraints: time, cost and scope (i.e., ‘the triple constraint’).
+Experienced review managers also understand the project management triple constraint, where all projects focus on three specific constraints: time, cost, and scope (i.e., ‘the triple constraint’).
 The idea is that: